dianeanalyst/Deforestation/README.md

 # Project Questions and Answers
 There are 6 questions assigned to be answered in this project.
 1. Find the total number of countries involved in deforestation.
+- Using the aggregate function COUNT, the total number of countries involved in deforestation was obtained from the Regions dataset.
 ![image](https://github.com/dianeanalyst/Deforestation/assets/120665115/c0ed82de-8186-4756-b32d-4ca099da5b2c)
 #
 2. Show the income groups of countries having total area ranging 75,000 to 150,000.